rmcs87/UnityUtils/EventManager/README.md

 # EventManager

-This repository contains a EventManger component that implements the Onserver Design Pattern:
+This repository contains an EventManger component that implements the Observer Design Pattern:

 "The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods." - From Wikipedia